Intel-bigdata/OAP/docs/OAP-User-Guide.md

    mount -o dax /dev/pmem1 /mnt/pmem1
    ```

-   In thi case file systems are generated for 2 numa nodes, which can be checked by "numactl --hardware".
+   In this case file systems are generated for 2 numa nodes, which can be checked by "numactl --hardware".
 For a different number of numa nodes, a corresponding number of namespaces should be created to assure correct file system paths mapping to numa nodes.

 - [Memkind](http://memkind.github.io/memkind/) library installed on every cluster worker node.
 Use the latest Memkind version.
 Compile Memkind based on your system or place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/libmemkind.so.0) for x86 64bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
 The Memkind library depends on libnuma at the runtime, so it must already exist in the worker node system.